Stunningly Sweet Standards

 What is AKC DNA?

 AKC DNA is a sample of DNA (cells from inside the cheek) collected from the dog with a small bristle brush, and submitted to the AKC for testing.
 They test the sample to ensure that the dog claimed to be her Sire, is truly the Sire, and therefore this dog is 100% Standard Poodle, no other breeds found.
 The results come as several letters followed by a series of numbers and can be researched.
 Also, any purebred AKC stud dog that is used as a sire more than twice, is required by the AKC to have a DNA test and granted a DNA # before anymore litters can be registered under his name.
+Sending a cheek cell sample to the AKC will determine your dogs AKC DNA number.

 Picture